 About Daniel Jordon

-I am a Data Scientist at SeatGeek.
-Before this, I was a post-doctoral researcher working with Dr. Robert Hampshire at the University of Michigan’s Transportation Research Institute and at the Mobility Analytics Thrust at Heinz College at Carnegie Mellon University.
+I am a Machine Learning Engineer at WeWork.
+Previously, I was a Data Scientist at SeatGeek and before that I was a post-doctoral researcher working with Dr. Robert Hampshire at the University of Michigan’s Transportation Research Institute and at the Mobility Analytics Thrust at Heinz College at Carnegie Mellon University.
 My work focuses on statistical learning applied to intelligent transportation, specifically applying reinforcement learning tools to parking and routing using vehicle-2-vehicle communication technology (no one would give me funding to study unintelligent transportation).
 I used queueing theory and simulations to evaluate learning algorithms that can aid in routing drivers to their destinations while taking parking availability into consideration.
 I did my PhD in Mathematics at Drexel University, studying dynamical systems, and PDEs.

 Queueing-tool (Github repo, pypi, documentation).
 Queueing-tool is an agent based simulation framework for analyzing queueing networks.
 The visualizations are managed using matplotlib while the agents and queueing interactions are handled by the package.
 This package serves as the basis for my reinforcement learning and approximate dynamic programming research.

 - Properties of differential operators with vanishing coefficients.
 Submitted (2015). (arXiv:1504.03157)